-Buses come and go every few minutes across 75 platforms, loads of travellers with oversized luggage, and enough cafes and shops to keep you occupied during a long wait.
+Buses come and go every few minutes across 75 platforms – with loads of travellers and their oversized luggage, and enough cafes and shops to keep you occupied during a long wait.

-Relieved to see our bus arrive on time as the Arrival/Departure board displayed the time only 20 minutes before departure.
-Our bags were loaded and we boarded.
+Relieved to see our bus arrive on time, as the Arrival/Departure board displays the time only 20 minutes before departure.
+Our bags are loaded and we board the bus.
 Oh, the guy loading bags into the hold expects a tip.
-However, after he hurled our first pack upside down into the luggage compartment with some force, I didn’t tip.
+However, after he hurled our first pack upside down into the luggage compartment with some force, I don’t give him a tip.

 Very impressed with my Class 2 ticket (AR$352) with the “Condor Estrellas” company.
 Big comfy seats that recline 140 degrees and a small pillow is also provided.
-Once we boarded, the attendant handed out a cold packaged dinner comparable to a plane meal and we were then on our way.
+Once we board, the attendant hands out a cold packaged dinner comparable to a plane meal and we are then on our way.